apache/druid/docs/ingestion/schema-design.md

 Before you use type-aware schema discovery, keep the following in mind:

-- There maybe impact on downstream BI tools depending on how they handle ARRAY-typed columns.
+- There may be an impact on downstream BI tools depending on how they handle ARRAY-typed columns.
 - Be aware of all the potential dimensions.
 Druid discovers all the dimensions unless you specify an exclusion list.
 Without the list, you may ingest more columns than you intend.
 For example, if you use type-aware schema discovery and the Kafka input format, you'll ingest optional dimensions like the Kafka offset and partition unless you add them to the exclusion list.

 When performing type-aware schema discovery, Druid can discover all the columns of your input data (that are not present in